 From that, we have recruited a diverse sample of citizens to take part in the assembly and provide the first example of informed public deliberation on what form Brexit should take.

-There are some unlikely bedfellows backing this, showing the potential to unite seemingly irreconcilable sides, from Will Straw to Bernard Jenkin, Suzanne Evans to Chuka Ummuna.
+There are some unlikely bedfellows backing this, showing the potential to unite seemingly irreconcilable sides, from Will Straw to Bernard Jenkin, Harsimrat Kaur to Chuka Ummuna.
 The key part though — citizens being on board — means we have a powerful alliance for adding more democracy to this country-changing process.

 The assembly is meeting over two weekends (starting September 8 and 29) in Manchester, with members hearing about the options for Brexit, putting their questions to academics and experts from all sides of the debate and deliberating among themselves on what they have heard.